MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/email-screen-overview.md

   - PowerApps
 ---

-# Overview of the email-screen template in PowerApps
+# Overview of the email-screen template for canvas apps

 In a canvas app, add an email screen that lets users send an email from their Office 365 Outlook account.
 Users can search for recipients in their org and add external email addresses, too.
 You can add image-attachment support, change the user data that appears in the search gallery, and make other customizations.